PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

 (d) it shall comply with all Applicable Laws in force relating to the provision or use of the Platform.

 8.2 Subject to clause 12.4, there are no other express or implied warranties, representations, conditions or terms (including as to satisfactory quality, fitness for purpose or the use of reasonable skill and care) respecting the Terms, Platform and/or Services save to the extent expressly agreed in the Terms.
-Without limiting the generality of this clause, we specifically disclaim any warranty regarding the number of persons who will access and/or view the any creative or campaigns run by the Customer or any benefit the Customer might obtain or be seeking to obtain from the serving of such advertising
+Without limiting the generality of this clause, we specifically disclaim any warranty regarding the number of persons who will access and/or view the any creative or campaigns run by Buyer or any benefit Buyer might obtain or be seeking to obtain from the serving of such advertising.

-8.3 The Customer shall indemnify and keep indemnified and shall hold us, our subcontractors and our group companies harmless, on demand, from any and all liability, loss, damages, claims or causes of action (whether foreseeable or unforeseeable), including (without limitation) reasonable legal fees and expenses, that may be incurred by us, our subcontractors or our group companies arising out of or related to Customer’s breach of any of the representations and warranties in the Terms or the use of the Customer Materials provided by or on behalf of the Customer.
+8.3 Buyer shall indemnify and keep indemnified and shall hold us, our subcontractors and our group companies harmless, on demand, from any and all liability, loss, damages, claims or causes of action (whether foreseeable or unforeseeable), including (without limitation) reasonable legal fees and expenses, that may be incurred by us, our subcontractors or our group companies arising out of or related to Buyer’s breach of any of the representations and warranties in the Terms or the use by us of the Buyer Materials in accordance with these Terms.

 9. TERM AND TERMINATION

-9.1 We may suspend access to the Platform and/or provision of the Services to the Customer or any Authorised User at any time if we reasonably consider that use of the Platform by the Customer and/or such Authorised User may be in breach of these Terms.
+9.1 We may suspend access to the Platform and/or provision of the Services to Buyer or any Authorised User at any time if we reasonably consider that use of the Platform by Buyer and/or such Authorised User may be in breach of these Terms.

 9.2 Without prejudice to its other rights and remedies, either party may terminate these Terms in whole or in part forthwith at any time by giving notice in writing to the other party: